 So yes a tired dog is a good dog, but there’s a lot more to it than a 5 mile jog.
-Adding more physical exercise is fine, but it won’t solve all of your dogs behavioral problems.
+Adding more physical exercise is great, but it won’t solve all canine behavioral problems.

 You can keep your dog entertained just by adding in 5 minutes of extra play each day.
 A happy dog is a good dog, and that happiness comes from creating a routine that works for your dog – one that includes physical & mental exercise.